SalesConnection/Caction-Support/docs/IMEI.md

 **What is IMEI?**

 IMEI stands for International Mobile Equipment Identity.
-It is used to track the phone's ID so the user may not be able to log in using other devices.<br>
+It is used to track the phone's ID so the user may not be able to log in using other devices.<br><br>

 **Scenarios below will need IMEI:**